Get notified when this car becomes available. Sign Up.

 Under the Hood

-Two adaptive front airbags, four side-impact airbags, and front and rear side curtain-type airbags are installed.
+Two adaptive front airbags, four side-impact airbags, and front and rear side curtain airbags are standard, as are four-wheel-disc antilock brakes and an electronic stability system.